 Who is Unbound Merino?

-Where does Unbound Merino’s wool come from?
+What’s so special about Merino wool, and where does Unbound Merino’s wool come from?

 Are there differences in Merino wool?